Der Preis ist, was man bezahlt.

 Value Investing

-The price is what you pay.
+The Price is, what you pay.

-The value, what you get.Warren Buffett
+The Price is, what you pay.

 Investment principles